Toggle mobile menu visibility

 Powys County Council's Cabinet Member for Future Generations Cllr Sandra Davies says: "The work our foster carers do is remarkable and I am delighted that we are amongst the first in Wales to increase our allowances and support in this way.

 "For the children in our care we need to provide positive parenting and specialist support.
-In Powys, demand is greater than supply for quality placements for our looked after children so we need to take bold actions to address this."
+In Powys, demand is greater than supply for quality placements for our Children Looked After so we need to take bold actions to address this."

 Cllr Davies added: "The projections are that within two years, the changes will result in an increase of in-house foster carers so spend is reduced to external agencies.
 We are clear that large profits should not be made by agencies but that more is done to directly attract and retain local foster carers who are caring for our vulnerable children and their families."